MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bamboohr-connector.md

 # BambooHR Microsoft Graph connector

-With the Microsoft Graph connector, your organization in M365 can index profiles that are accessible to anyone in BambooHR, using Microsoft Copilot and Search.
+The BambooHR Microsoft Copilot People connector allows organizations to index profiles from BambooHR into Microsoft Graph, making them accessible across Microsoft 365 experiences, including Microsoft 365 Copilot.

-This documentation is for Microsoft 365 administrators or anyone who configures, runs, and monitors the BambooHR Microsoft Graph connector.
+This guide is for Microsoft 365 administrators or anyone responsible for configuring, managing, and monitoring the BambooHR Microsoft Copilot People connector.

 ## Capabilities

-- Access BambooHR profiles using the power of Semantic search
-- Customize your crawl frequency
-- Create workflows using this connection and plugins from Microsoft Copilot Studio
+The BambooHR People connector enables the following capabilities:

+- Index profile information from BambooHR.
+- Enable your end users to ask questions related to BambooHR profiles.
+- Use [Semantic search](https://learn.microsoft.com/en-us/microsoftsearch/semantic-index-for-copilot) in Copilot to enable users to find relevant profiles based on keywords, personal preferences, and social connections.

 ## Limitations

 - Time off, documents, benefits, trainings, assets, notes, emergency, onboarding, offboarding, and custom properties are not indexable.